Roman amphitheatre: The Colosseum

 The Flavian Amphitheatre in Rome, more generally known as the Colosseum, is the archetypal and the largest amphitheatre.
 Built from 72 to 80 AD, it remains as an icon of ancient Rome.
 Its building and arena dimensions are 188 × 156 and 86 × 54 meters, respectively.
-It was commissioned by the Emperor Vespasian for the capital city of the ancient Roman Empire from 70–80 AD but was not completed and opened until 80 AD by his son Titus, as a gift for the people of Rome.
+It was commissioned by the Emperor Vespasian for the capital city of the ancient Roman Empire from 70 to 80 AD but was not completed and opened until 80 AD by his son Titus, as a gift for the people of Rome.